eth-vaw-glaciology/course-101-0250-00/website/index.md

 # Solving PDEs in parallel on GPUs with Julia

-:tada: Welcome to ETH's [**course 101-0250-00L**](https://www.vorlesungen.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?semkez=2025W&ansicht=KATALOGDATEN&lerneinheitId=193496&lang=en) on solving partial differential equations (PDEs) in parallel on graphical processing units (GPUs) with the [Julia programming language](http://www.julialang.org/).
+:tada: Welcome to ETH's [**course 101-0250-00L**]({{course_url}}) on solving partial differential equations (PDEs) in parallel on graphical processing units (GPUs) with the [Julia programming language](http://www.julialang.org/).
 This course is the first part of a two-part series, focusing on the fundamentals of GPU programming and parallel numerical methods.
 The second part, offered in the spring semester next year, is project-based: participants will design and implement their own GPU-accelerated applications.

-\note{2025 edition starts Tuesday Sept.
+\note{ {{year}} edition starts Tuesday Sept.
 16, 12h45}

 ## Course information